 The F-Type is not the quintessential modern Jaguar.
 This is.

 The XF has been Jaguar’s commercial mainstay since 2008 and in subsequent years, sales have been respectable, if not exactly stellar.
-It has appealed primarily to those who despised Jaguar’s retro phase, but traditionalists have proven resistant.
-More significantly, it has failed to significantly appeal to the market Jaguar has courted like no other: America.
+It has appealed primarily to those who disliked Jaguar’s retro phase, but traditionalists have proven resistant.
+More significantly, it has failed to significantly appeal to the market Jaguar has hitherto courted like no other – America.
 Nevertheless it now occupies the centre of gravity within Jaguar’s saloon range – hitherto the XJ’s heartland.
 With the XJ now a niche model everywhere except China, it is possible America’s importance to Jaguar is also diminishing.

-Enthusiasts clung to the hope that Ian Callum’s team would be allowed to produce something with the visual punch of the F-Type coupé or one of their more promising concepts.
+Enthusiasts clung to the hope that team Callum would be allowed to produce something with the visual punch of the F-Type coupé or one of their more promising concepts.
 Yet despite all protestations to the contrary, there’s little of Jaguar’s shapely 2-seater in the XE’s lines.
-On current form, it’s styling is neat, well proportioned but ignoring its clumsy rear lamp treatment; it’s all just a bit tame.
-While the new XF, despite coming over as a very accomplished piece of work, appears barely evolutionary.
+On current form, it’s styling is neat, and well proportioned but ignoring its clumsy rear lamp treatment, it’s all just a bit tame.
+Whereas the new XF, despite coming over as accomplished, appears barely evolutionary.
 And I have news for Jaguar: a fleeting suggestion within a tail lamp graphic does not an F-Type make.

-Given that we can expect an 7-8-year lifespan for both these new models, the earliest we can expect a new stylistic direction within either model line is 2022 at the earliest.
+Given that we can expect an 6-8-year lifespan for both these new models, the earliest we can expect a new stylistic direction within either model line is 2022.
 It will be a dispiriting indictment of JLR’s management if the most visually arresting of this new generation of Jaguars is next year’s F-Pace crossover.
 One can only assume Dr. Ralph Spelth and his minions know something we do not.
 Current evidence suggests otherwise.